JustynPollard/cs30-class-demos-winter2018/templateProject/README.md

-# Setting Up Atom
+## Setting Up Atom

 Install the following packages (Atom Preferences/Settings -> Install):
 - p5js-snippets
 - p5js-toolbar
 - atom-beautify
+  - once installed, open settings -> Packages -> atom-beautify Settings
+  - select JavaScript -> Brace style -> end-expand
+- linter-eslint
-- linter-eslint (say yes to all dependencies during install)
+  - say yes to all dependencies during install

-# For Each New Project
+## For Each New Project

 - make a copy of this template folder
 - rename the folder to whatever you want your project to be called (your project will be at yourusername.github.io/projectname)